 Scott & Megan decided that their farm would be perfect for such an arrangement because of the location in the heart of the Flathead Valley.
 Members could have the option of picking out their shares right from the farm and the food would be grown so close to the families that could eat it.

 Well the rest is history.
-In 2016 Whitefish Stage Organic Farms produced an estimated 100,000 pounds of food served up to local folks right here in the valley.
-Through CSA members and our distribution partners, there is a significant amount of food that is not being brought in from Southern California and Mexico.
-What's more that food is being irrigated and washed in fresh, clean Montana well water.
-The farm supports around 12 seasonal jobs and provides all the high quality, delicious vegetables needed for a balanced diet over a 6 month period.
+In 2017 Whitefish Stage Organic Farms produced an estimated 180,000 pounds of food served up to local folks right here in the valley.
+What's more, that food is being irrigated and washed in fresh, clean Montana well water, grown in clean air and soil, and without any pesticides or herbicides.
+The farm supports around 12 seasonal jobs and provides all the high quality, delicious vegetables needed for a balanced diet over a 6 month period for hundreds of families and thousands of more consumers.
 We always knew this farm was special...now we get to share it with our community!

 Whitefish Stage Organic Farms LLC. | 2288 Whitefish Stage Rd. | Kalispell, MT 59901